wds4/DCoSL/bounties/curatedLists/phase1.md

 Lists and list items are submitted using kind 9901 (regular events).
 Attestations are submitted using kind 39901 (parameterized replaceable events).

-Each event packages a json object called a `word` in the `ccontent` field.
-The notion of a `word` is central to the concept graph section of the DCoSL protocol and is explained in the draft version for [DIP-100](https://github.com/wds4/DCoSL/blob/main/dips/conceptGraph/100.md).
+Each event packages a json object called a `word` in the event's `content` field.
+The notion of a `word` is foundational to the concept graph section of the DCoSL protocol and is explained in the draft version for [DIP-100](https://github.com/wds4/DCoSL/blob/main/dips/conceptGraph/100.md).

 Examples of words for each of the 4 event types are provided below.